-The effort can sometimes push an internal hemorrhoid so that it protrudes through the anus.
-This is called a hemorrhoid that protrudes or prolapses and can be painful.
+The effort can sometimes push internal hemorrhoids to protrude through the anus.
+This is called a hemorrhoid that, protrudes or prolapses and can be painful.

 The external hemorrhoids are under the skin around the anus and, therefore, are visible.
 Because there are more sensitive nerves in this part of the body, they are usually more painful.
 Effort when passing a stool can make them bleed.

 A doctor can perform a physical examination and perform other tests to determine whether or not there are hemorrhoids present.
 These tests may include a digital rectal exam.
-This is a manual inspection performed by the doctor using a gloved and lubricated finger.
+The doctor performs this manual inspection using a gloved and lubricated finger.